 We welcome applications from scholars of all nationalities.
 It is normally expected that scholars will hold a PhD in a field of study commonly associated with Islamic Studies (such as history, religious studies, anthropology, sociology, or political science) although scholars with other academic backgrounds may also be considered.
 Under certain exceptional circumstances, the Center will consider applications from doctoral students (appointed as ‘Dissertation Fellows’) working on dissertations whose subject matter would benefit from time spent at George Mason University or in the Washington DC metropolitan area.
 All visiting scholars are expected to possess professional competency in the English language and to be able to interact and communicate with members of the Mason community about the substance of their work.

-Scholars wishing to be considered for a Visiting Scholar position at the Center should submit the following materials to the Center’s Assistant Director, Ann Birkelbach (email@example.com) by the below deadlines:
+Scholars wishing to be considered for a Visiting Scholar position at the Center should submit the following materials to the Center’s Program Coordinator, Aysenur Sonmez Kara at firstname.lastname@example.org by the deadlines listed below:

 - Cover letter detailing candidate background and interest in visiting the Center/GMU; this cover letter should specify as precisely as possible the range of dates a scholar proposes to be in residence at the Center